 Fixed-income securities risk - investments in fixed-income securities, such as bonds, subject the Fund to interest rate risk, credit risk and prepayment and call risk, which may affect the value of your investment.
 Interest rate risk is the risk that the value of fixed-income securities will decline when interest rates rise.
 Prices of longer-term securities generally change more in response to interest rate changes than prices of shorter-term securities.
 To the extent an Underlying Fund invests a substantial portion of its assets in debt securities with longer-term maturities, rising interest rates are more likely to cause periods of increased volatility and redemptions, and may cause the value of the Fund's investments to decline significantly.
-Currently, interest rates are at or near historic lows, which may increase an Underlying Fund's exposure to the risks associated with rising interest rates.
+Currently, interest rates are at or near historic lows.
+The interest earned on an Underlying Fund's investments in fixed-income securities may decline when prevailing interest rates fall.
+Declines in interest rates increase the likelihood that debt obligations will be pre-paid, which, in turn, increases these risks.
+Very low or negative interest rates may impact the yield of an Underlying Fund's investments in fixed-income securities and may increase the risk that, if followed by rising interest rates, the Fund's performance will be negatively impacted.
+The Fund is subject to the risk that the income generated by its investments in fixed-income securities may not keep pace with inflation.
 Recent and potential future changes in government policy may affect interest rates.

 Credit risk is the risk that the issuer of a bond may default if it is unable to pay interest or principal when due.
 If an issuer defaults, the Underlying Fund, and therefore the Fund, may lose money.
 Changes in a bond issuer's credit rating or the market's perceptions of an issuer's creditworthiness also may affect the value of a bond.
 Prepayment and call risk is the risk that certain debt securities will be paid off by the issuer more quickly than anticipated.
-If this occurs, an Underlying Fund may be required to invest the proceeds in securities with lower yields.
+If this occurs, an

+Underlying Fund may be required to invest the proceeds in securities with lower yields.